 Business strategy is a cool word.
 People like to use it.
 It leaves a good impression with your audience when you talk about ‘strategy‘.

-But strategy is probably the most over and misused word in business.
+But business strategy is probably the most over and misused word in management.
 And I often have the impression that the more someone uses the word ‘strategy’ in a conversation, the less they know about the subject 😉

 Most people who use it don’t really know what strategy is all about or don’t understand the important underlying business strategy principles.

 This mini guide about business strategy wants to change that.

 Here’s a list a 7 things I believe every leader should know about strategy and business strategy principles.

 Know these inside out and you will do better than 80 percent of the managers that you will come across